kubermatic/docs/content/kubermatic/master/guides/installation/expose_strategy/_index.en.md

 ## Configure the Expose Strategy

-The expose strategy can be configured globally with the `KubermaticConfiguration` as follows:
+The expose strategy can be configured globally with the `KubermaticConfiguration` as follow:

 ```yaml
 apiVersion: operator.kubermatic.io/v1alpha1